RouyTan/CTIS-Final-Project/README.md

     I also made code that produced the answers for these equations

 # Panel Classes
+    *line-by-line comments in GamePanelAdd.java
     I made 4 classes that extends the JPanels.
-One JPanel for each operation.
+There is one JPanel for each operation.
     I use the     Main main = new Main();    method to access variables from the Main class I use multiple JLabels in each Panel
     I use an action listener that stores the values inputed in the text field